goodeggs/platform/ami/README.md

 ## Development

 We use [packer](https://packer.io/) to build the custom AMI.
+This step should be done in the `dev` AWS account!

     $ brew install packer
-   $ packer build convox-ami.json
+    $ packer build \
+      -var 'env=dev' \
+      -var 'librato_email=...' \
+      -var 'librato_token=...' \
+      -var 'logspout_token=...' \
+      convox-ami.json

 ## Test

-Once you have an AMI candidate, you should boot a new Convox rack and verify the instance associated to the ECS cluster correctly.
+Once you have an AMI candidate, you should update the `Ami` CloudFormation parameter in the dev cluster and verify:

-   $ convox install --ami <new ami> --instance-count 1 --stack-name test --key goodeggs-aws
+1. That `convox rack` still works and returns the correct information
+2. The `hello-world` app is accessible via its ELB
+3. The HTTP logs from step 1 made it into SumoLogic

 ## Release

-??

-## TODO

-* document how to update the Convox rack once you have a new AMI.
+Switch to the `prod` AWS account and rebuild the AMI.
+You should use the short git SHA as the version:

+    $ packer build \
+      -var 'env=prod' \
+      -var 'version=abcdef2' \
+      -var 'librato_email=...' \
+      -var 'librato_token=...' \
+      -var 'logspout_token=...' \
+      convox-ami.json

+Now you can update the `Ami` CloudFormation parameter and verify as before.